Chakrapani Chalise

 Chakrapani Chalise (चक्रपाणि चालिसे) was a Nepalese poet.
 He wrote the words of the first national anthem of Nepal in 1924 AD to the music composed by Bakhat Bahadur Budhapirthi in 1899 AD (grandfather of musician Louis Banks or Dambar Bahadur Budaprithi).
 The musical part of anthem was created during Prime Minister Bir Shamsher Jang Bahadur Rana's era.
 Later the Nepali Language Publications Committee was ordered to write words for the anthem.
 Chakrapani being assistant to Superintendent of the Committee, wrote the words for the anthem.

 Chakrapani is considered as the poet who connected two different eras in Nepali literature.
 Motiram Bhatta's romanticistic era was connected to Lekhnath Paudyal's era by Pandit Chakrapani.
 Later, a commemorative stamp of Nepali Rupees 4.5 was issued for his contribution to Nepali literature.

 His 133rd birth anniversary was celebrated by prize distribution and literary programme at Katunje, Bhaktapur by Chakrapani Smarak Samiti (a memorial committee).

 Early years

 Chakrapani Chalise was born on 1940 B.S.
 (1883 A.D.) at Katunje, Bhaktapur district in a Chalise Brahman family to father Premlal Chalise and mother Nagini Chalise.
 His mother died while he was young and he left to mother's maternal home after ill treatment by step mother.
-He married aged 12 to Gayatri Devi who was 10 and had 99 children after which she died.
+He married aged 12 to Gayatri Devi who was 10 and had 1 son and one daughter after which she died.
 He thereafter realized and became a siddha guru.